 This is the fastest method, and I use it all the time:

 - Run the lemon lightly across the grater so that just the bright yellow part of the rind is grated.

 - Keep on turning the lemon as you pull it across the grater.

-- You should be able to get about 1 Tb. of grated lemon zest per lemon.
+- You should be able to get about 1 tablespoon of grated lemon zest per lemon.

 - Grated lemon peel is thinner, and works better than zested lemon peel in recipes like cakes and cookies because it blends better with other tastes.

-- Carefully use the knife to peel off a section of the yellow rind which is about 1/2 inch wide.
+- Carefully use the knife to peel off a section (roughly half an inch wide) of the yellow rind.

 - Then put that section on a cutting board and cut it into very thin strips.